MarkKozel/CompOrgEText/review_notes.md

 **Fixed, Assembly**Course Organization > Introduction: Do you want to call a section “Assembly” as it is now, or do you want to call it “Assembly Programming” as it is called in the text of this section?

-Course > Introduction: Diversity in Computer Science <-This topic unit does not match the topic title.
+**Fixed** Course > Introduction: Diversity in Computer Science <-This topic unit does not match the topic title.

 **Fixed** Course Organization > History: I didn’t know how to put bullets into the text, but you’ll see where I wanted you to put bullets:
 #History